chef/chef/CONTRIBUTING.md

 1. 2 thumbs-ups are required from the **Chef Engineering Team** or **Chef Core Committers** for all merges.
 2. When ready, your pull request will be tagged with label `Ready For Merge`.
-3. **In at most 2 weeks** your patch will be merged into `master` including necessary documentation updates and you will be included in `CHANGELOG.md`.
+3. Your patch will be merged into `master` including necessary documentation updates and you will be included in `CHANGELOG.md`.
+Our goal is to have patches merged in 2 weeks after they are marked to be merged.

 If you would like to learn about when your code will be available in a release of Chef, read more about [Chef Release Process](#release).